7 Ways to Bless Missionaries During the Holidays

 When the Philippian church sent the apostle Paul gifts for his needs, he rejoiced over their concern for him, adding that “it was kind of you to share my trouble” (Philippians 4:14).

-The ideas below offer suggestions for how you can express care for missionaries during the holidays.
+The following ideas for Christmas gifts for missionaries offer suggestions for how you can express care during the holidays.
 Each part of the world is different, and life on the field is often unpredictable, so make sure to ask your missionary friend if what you’d like to do is feasible in their location.
 Your gift may not be a surprise, but asking in advance will ensure that it is truly a blessing.

 Video Gatherings